Judian81/Rainmeter-Video/README.md

 # Rainmeter-Video

-this comes with a music player from rainmeter. so when music clips are playing you can see that
+this is a mediaplayer object. that can be used in combination with a rainmeter skin.

-i have compiled to project and add it to the rainmeter skin in my realse. if you like you can compile this project yourself. all you need is visual studio from microsoft to do so.
+the origional post is

 https://forum.rainmeter.net/viewtopic.php?t=37499

-here you can find the origional post i made. :)
+here you can find the post i made. :)